Evenwyne/programming-univbasics-4-introduction/README.md

 </p>

 Learning to store and to work with the data held in data structures will be the focus of this module.
+A video on the basics of arrays and hashes is included below.
-In the remainder of our lesson, we'll give you a broad, conceptual introduction to collection data types and we'll dig into the details in the following lessons.
+In the remainder of the lesson, we'll give you a broad, conceptual introduction to collection data types.

+## Video: Arrays and Hashes

+This video provides an overview of everything we will learn and practice in next few lessons.
+We will revisit each of the discussed concepts in detail, but watching this video now will give you a good high-level view of how arrays and hashes work.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/9m4SJOqxoYI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Compare Collection Data Types to Scalar Data Types